At river where Tigrayan bodies floated, fears of 'many more'

 “Some had amputated limbs and legs,” Tewodros said.
 “There was a man which we buried yesterday, his genital area was completely severed. ...
 So this is the kind of trauma that we’re seeing of western Tigray.”

-He told the AP they hadn’t heard of any new bodies since Tuesday, when at least seven were found.
+He told the AP on Friday that two more bodies had been found, the first since the discovery of seven on Tuesday.
 But he believes an active search along the river could reveal “many, many more,” perhaps hundreds.

 Ethiopia’s government has accused the rival Tigray forces of dumping the bodies themselves for propaganda purposes.
 A "fake massacre,” the spokeswoman for Prime Minister Abiy Ahmed, Billene Seyoum, told reporters on Thursday.